mworks/mworks/README.markdown

 ### bootstrap ###

 This directory contains bootstrap.py, which allows you to clone or pull all of the repositories contained in the MW project.
+If you download or clone just this repository, you can easily bootstrap everything else with one command.

 To clone all projects, type:
 	./bootstrap.py clone